schmouk/PyRandLib/README.md

 ## Intro
 This library implements some of the best-in-class pseudo random generators as evaluated by Pierre L'Ecuyer and Richard Simard in their famous paper "TestU01:  A C library for empirical testing of random  number generators" (ACM Trans.
 Math.
 Softw.
-Vol. 33 N.4, August 2007 -  see reference [1].
-The reader will take benefit reading L'Ecuyer & Simard's paper.
-It implements also newer pseudo random generators that have been published since then.
-Their exhaustive list is provided here below and is valid for version 2.0 and above (i.e. since 2025/03):
+Vol. 33 N.4, August 2007 -  see reference [1]).
+The reader will take benefit from reading L'Ecuyer & Simard's paper.
+This library implements also newer pseudo random generators that have been published since then.
+Their exhaustive list is provided here below and is valid for versions 2.0 and above of the library (i.e. since 2025/03):

 * **Collatz-Weyl Generator** (Tomasz R. Dziala, **2023**)
  (CWG, 64 bits, 128 bits or 128/64 bits, 3 different values of periodicities, see reference [8]);